Animal Frontiers Instructions for Authors

 Feature Articles and Reviews

 These papers (up to 5,000 words including references, notes, and captions; or 15 pages of double-spaced text in 12-point Times New Roman font, 8.5- x 11-inch paper, 1-inch margins all around) are invited by the guest editors to support their issue themes and are overviews of previously published or presented works.
 Reviews may also describe new developments of interdisciplinary significance and highlight future directions.
-They include an implication that identifies the major issues and conclusions, , an introduction that outlines the main theme, brief subheadings, and an outline of important unresolved questions.
+They include an implication that identifies the major issues and conclusions, an introduction that outlines the main theme, brief subheadings, and an outline of important unresolved questions.
 Within the body of the manuscript, authors are encouraged to speculate and offer opinions about the specific issues discussed in their manuscript or the broader implications related to the entire theme of an issue.
+Animal Frontiers discourages the use of abbreviations.
 A maximum of 30 references is suggested.
 Feature articles and reviews are solicited by the editors; unsolicited submissions will not be considered.

 Each author of these papers must also submit a biography (100 words or less) at the end of their manuscript and a photo (300 ppi, 2 x 3 in., or 5 x 7.6 cm) in a separate file.